Senior Lecturer in Environmental Science

 Director of the Environmental Science Laboratory

 Terryanne Maenza-Gmelch is a senior lecturer at Barnard College in the Department of Environmental Science.
-She teaches Land-use, Bird and Plant Dynamics, Forests and Environmental Change, and Environmental Science Lab.
+She teaches Land-use, Bird and Plant Dynamics, Introduction to Environmental Science (fall semester), Forests and Environmental Change, and Environmental Science Lab.
 Her Ph.D. is from NYU.

 Terryanne is a palynologist and forest ecologist.
 Her research and teaching interests include paleoecology, effects of climate and land-use change on bird populations, soundscape ecology and digital curriculum development.
 Her publications have focused on the Late-glacial and Holocene vegetation, climate, and fire of the Hudson Highlands, southeastern New York as well as other sites in the Northeast USA.
 Other research includes habitat-based bird surveying in Black Rock Forest in order to establish long-term trends, seasonal inventories and connections between bird diversity and vegetation composition and structure.
 She has collaborated with the Macaulay Library of the Cornell Laboratory of Ornithology in an effort to archive audio of habitat soundscapes and individual bird taxa at Black Rock Forest.
 Listen to the forest at http://blackrockforest.org/listen-forest